okard/cul/readme.md

 * Modern Interface - Usage similiar to Java, D Tango or .NET Framework
 * Loose coupling - so classes can be easily copied out of library and work anyway

+* Maybe clone functionality from standard library with nicer interface

 ## Modules

 * culcore - Core Library (Header only)